 Invoice factoring is a term used to describe a form of invoice financing that allows companies to sell their accounts receivable.
 This means debt can be sold to a third party and the responsibility of receiving payments will be transferred.
 Ownership of the debt will remain the same, but payments will be made to the third party.

 Invoice factoring is much easier for small businesses and is a more conventional financing method as you are technically selling an asset rather than getting a loan.
 In order to apply for Invoice factoring, you will need invoices from creditworthy commercial clients, due to this it’s a far more common method used by small businesses.

 What are the Benefits?

 There are a number of benefits with invoice factoring, but these can change depending on the company you choose to use.
-If you are specifically using Peak Cashflow for your invoice factoring, here are some of the benefits we offer.
+If you use Peak Cashflow for your invoice factoring, here are some of the benefits.

 - Up to 85% of the value of your unpaid invoices is immediately available

 - Linked to full credit support and detailed credit checks

 - Experienced credit controllers will have direct contact with your customers to ensure that payments are received promptly